.40 Super

-The .40 Super is a powerful automatic pistol cartridge developed in 1996 and introduced to the market by Triton Cartridge.
-The cartridge was co-developed by Fernando Coelho and Tom Burczynski.
+The .40 Super (10.2x25mm) is a powerful automatic pistol cartridge developed through the collaboration of Fernando Coelho and Tom Burczynski and introduced by Triton Cartridge in 1996.
+It delivers ballistics comparable to the .41 Magnum revolver cartridge, yet functions in standard 1911s and other full-size pistols.
+A 5 in 1911 chambered in the cartridge is capable of penetrating 46 in of Clear Ballistics gel.

-It never attained mainstream success, Triton Cartridge folded, and supplies and support is now very limited.
+The cartridge never attained mainstream success, Triton Cartridge eventually suspended operations, and supplies and support for the round are now limited.

 History and design

 In 1994 Triton Cartridge, an ammunition company based in upstate NY, released a cartridge called the .45 Super.
 Essentially, the .45 Super is based on a .451 Detonics case trimmed to .45 ACP length.
 Pioneered by writers Dean Grennell and the late Tom Ferguson, the .45 Super raised the performance level for .45 ACP-chambered autos beyond that of the .45 ACP+P and even the 10mm Auto.

 With the availability of the strong .45 Super cartridge case, in January 1996 Fernando Coelho (president and founder of Triton Cartridge) and Tom Burczynski (inventor of Hydra-Shok, Starfire and Quik-Shok bullets) began work on a new, more radical cartridge.
 Based on a .45 Super necked down to .40 caliber, the new cartridge began to take shape.